Foundational Challenges in Assuring Alignment and Safety of Large Language Models: Introduction

 \subsubsection{Collusion between LLM-Agents}

 While it would often be preferable for LLM-agents to be cooperative, cooperation can be undesirable if it undermines pro-social competition or produces negative externalities for coalition non-members \citep{dorner2021algorithmic,vitalikcollusion2019, dafoe_open_2020}.
 Collusion between relatively simple AI systems has been observed in the real world \citep{Assad2020German,Wieting2021} and synthetic experiments \citep{Brown2023,Calvano2019,Klein2021Autonomous}.
-However, collusion has thus far only received minimal attention in the context of LLMs \citep{motwani2024secret}, and many open questions exist \citep[][Section 2.4]{hammond2024multiagent}.
-How might collusion arise between LLMs?
-Are current LLMs already capable of collusion, and what monitoring and interpretability tools might help us to detect LLM collusion?
-What mechanisms can we use to \emph{prevent} and \textit{detect} AI collusion?
+However, collusion in the context of LLMs has only recently been studied, and there are several open challenges.